 Yes, the structure is constant.
 Federal weights filter two (CPARS, FAR Part 9).
 Enterprise weights filter three and TCO inside filter four.
 OEM weights filter four (IATF 16949, PPAP, AS9100, CSRs).
 Healthcare weights filter four (FDA, US clinical evidence, US reimbursement).
 Infrastructure-prime weights filters two and four (prime past performance, US-state PE licensure).

 The same four filters, applied faster and with less tolerance for unstructured language.
 Gartner projects 90 percent of B2B purchases involving AI agents by 2028.
 Forrester puts 1 in 5 B2B sellers facing an AI buyer-agent by end-2026.
 Princeton GEO research (arxiv 2311.09735) shows generative-engine ranking rewards structured outcome claims and named statistics.
-Per Reuters coverage of ChatGPT WAU well above 600 million, the model reader sample is now a daily fact.
+Per Reuters coverage of ChatGPT WAU well above 600 million, the model buyer sample is now a daily fact.

 No. SAM.gov administration, FAR-clause negotiation, GSA MAS, ITAR, EAR, CMMC, FedRAMP, SBA certifications, and US procurement counsel work belong with specialist firms.

 No SAM.gov registration.
 No NCAGE issuance.
 No GSA MAS application.
 No ITAR or EAR registration.
 No CMMC or FedRAMP certification.
 No SBA size-standard certification.
 No FAR-clause negotiation.
 No US procurement legal work.
 No US entity formation.
 No US tax structuring.
 No visa work.
 These belong with US procurement counsel and registered specialists.
-The firm flags and defers when a marketing decision intersects FAR clauses, federal certification, or compliance posture.
+GMA flags and defers when a marketing decision intersects FAR clauses, federal certification, or compliance posture.